Banno/hadoop-docker/README.md

+#Banno fork

+Changes to use Hadoop 2.0.0-cdh4.4.0 for internal purposes.
+Just run `./build-push.sh` if you make changes.

 #Apache Hadoop 2.7.0 Docker image

 _Note: this is the master branch - for a particular Hadoop version always check the related branch_